Administrative Business Tech

 SPS 111 - Understanding Substance Use, Abuse and Addiction

 Description: The course will address the nature of chemical dependency, recovery and treatment.
 Students will have an opportunity to analyze their own assumptions and attitudes toward chemicals and chemically dependent persons and develop an understanding of the biopsychosocial disease model of addiction.
 The course will also provide students with an understanding of drugs and drug abuse in American culture.
 The history of various drugs, their effects on society and human behavior will be examined.
-SUNY GEN ED-GSBS; NCC GEN ED-n/a Offered: Fall, Spring, Summer
+SUNY GE-SDES; SUNY GEN ED-GSBS; NCC GEN ED-n/a Offered: Fall, Spring, Summer

 Credit Hours: 3